craighillelson/aws-sap-c02-prep/README.md

 | allow rules only, stateful                                                                                                        | allow and deny rules, stateless                                                            |
 | evaluate rules in order of precedence                                                                                             | evaluate rules in the order they are listed, from lowest to highest rule number            |
 | automatically associated with an EC2 instance when it is launched                                                                 | automatically associated with a subnet when the subnet is created                          |

+# Terms
+**Forward Web Proxy Server**: accepts requests from your private network and forwards them to the internet, acting as an intermediary for clients
+**Deployment Strategies**
+- **Blue/Green Deployment**: two identical environments, one (blue) running the current application version and the other (green) running the new version.
+After testing, traffic is switched to the green environment.
+- **Canary Deployment**: new version is rolled out to a small subset of users first
+- **Rolling Deployment**: new version is gradually rolled out to all instances in the environment, replacing the old version incrementally
+- **Immutable Deployment**: new version is deployed to a new set of instances, and once verified, the old instances are terminated
+- **All-at-once Deployment**: new version is deployed to all instances simultaneously